-This should be done at a high level in the early design stages and progress to a more thorough and detailed approach the further through design the model gets.
+This should be done at a high level in the early design phase and progress to a more thorough and detailed approach in subsequent design phases.
 These clashes are recorded in the collaborative environment where they can be monitored, updated, and marked as resolved and are visible to the design team.
-This enables progress to be tracked across the design phases and into construction and gives us the ability to report on issues across the disciplines in the project and also, up a level, across the capital portfolio.
+This enables progress to be tracked across the design phases and subsequently into construction.
+Design collaboration enables us to report on issues across disciplines within a project and also, up a level, across the capital portfolio.

-8 Design Reviews
+Design Reviews